hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_conservative_genes.png" width="800">
 </p>

-As expected, given that we are looking at the more conservative approach, we see good concordence in expression values across both normalization techniques.
+As expected, given that we are looking at the more conservative approach, we see good concordence in expression values across both DESeq2 and wilcox results.

 ## Contrasting results

-With all of this information, we can begin comparing the p-values and average log2-fold changes from each method.
-To start, we will first remove the genes that are not significant in either method to more clearly see the differences.
+While we could have stopped with a more conservative approach, let us try to understand why these differences in results exist at all.

-For a more conservative approach, we could continue our downstream analysis by using just the conserved significant genes for both conditions.
-For now though, let us try to understand why these differences in results exist at all.
+To start, we can begin comparing the p-values and average log2-fold changes.
+First, we will remove the genes that are not significant in either method to more clearly see the differences.

 ```r
 # Remove non-significant genes